Enable Intrusion Prevention and monitor network traffic for exploits using Detect

 can unassign the rule.
 (See Assign and unassign rules.)

-To see Intrusion Prevention events, click
+- To see Intrusion Prevention events, click .

-.Enable 'fail open' for packet or system failures
+Enable fail open for packet or system failures

-Intrusion Prevention rules can be applied.
-This
+Prevention rules can be applied.
+This could lead to performance issues.
+You can change

-when system or internal packet failures occur.
+this behavior to allow packets when system or internal packet failures occur.
 For

-details, see Enable 'fail open' behavior.
+details, see Enable fail open behavior.

 Switch to Prevent mode